-Enable USB Debugging on Locked Phone (Full Guide)
+How to Enable USB Debugging on a Locked Android Phone

 Enabling USB debugging when the phone is locked is a challenge for many Android users, but it is essential for recovering data or performing advanced operations.
 This article details how to enable USB debugging when the phone is locked.